 Although these spike-adorned, exotic-looking plants seem like they could be a real handful, they are far from it.
-A cactus is a very simple plant to take care of, indoors or out.
+Simple, minimal effort is required to keep your cactus healthy and cared for, indoors or out.
 Once you have your cactus set up in a good location, all it takes is some occasional watering to keep it alive.
 There is no pruning, trimming, mulching, or fertilizing needed.
 If you want to see just how easy it is to get your cactus set up in its forever home, check out these tips:

 - Plant your cactus in porous soil for the best water filtration.
 You can find potting soil designed just for cactuses at your local gardening shop.